PaddlePaddle/Paddle/doc/design/program.md

-# Design Doc: ProgramDesc
+# Design Doc: PaddlePaddle Programs

-The basic structure of a PaddlePaddle program is some nested blocks, as a C++ or Java program.

-As described in [graph.md](./graph.md), the first five lines of the following PaddlePaddle program
+## Compile and Execution

+A PaddlePaddle program consists of two parts -- the first generates a `ProgramDesc` protobuf message that describes the program, and the second runs this message using a C++ class `Executor`.

+A simple example PaddlePaddel program can be found in [graph.md](./graph.md):

 ```python
 x = layer.data("images")